 Today we go to Mesa Verde, the first national park set aside for its archaeological treasures.
 It was designated a UNESCO World Heritage Cultural site in 1978.
 Around 600 AD, thriving communities of Ancestral Pueblo people built elaborate stone multi-storied “apartment houses” on the mesas and in the cliffs of the towering canyon walls.

 Our full day here is filled with wonder!
-Cliff Palace with about 150 rooms is the largest rock face dwelling in the park.
+Cliff Palace with about 150 rooms is the largest rock-face dwelling in the park.
 To reach Balcony House, the adventurous must climb a 32-foot ladder.
 Spruce Tree House is the third-largest cliff dwelling in the Park, and we will be able to look down on it from an adjoining nearby ridge.

-In the late afternoon, we drive to Chinle, Arizona and overnight for two nights at the Best Western Canyon De Chelly.
+In the late afternoon, we drive to Chinle, Arizona, and overnight for two nights at the Best Western Canyon De Chelly.
 Dinner is on our own.
 (B/L)

 Part of the Navajo Tribal Land, glorious and vast Canyon de Chelly lies at the junction of two immense canyons.
 Sheer ruddy sandstone walls rise up to 1,000 feet, towering over arroyos with white sand stream beds.
 Within caves and recesses, dramatic masonry dwellings were forged, some of them hundreds of feet from the valley floor and reached only by hand and foot holds carved into the rock.
 These cliff houses, along with exquisite rock paintings and petroglyphs recall the prehistoric culture that once existed here.

 The grandeur of this countryside will be truly appreciated as we ride through remote canyons in four-wheel drive vehicles with our private Navajo guide.
 He will provide us with fascinating insights into the present-day life of the Navajo, or Diné, who still inhabit and cultivate the lush valley floor.
-After time to rest in the afternoon, we will drive the rim of the canyon and stop for stunning views of the valley.
-Dinner is on our own.
-(B/L)

 An early departure takes us to Hubbell’s, the oldest, continuously operating trading post on the Navajo Nation lands.
 It offers a unique glimpse into the time when traders served as the main contact to the outside world for reservation dwellers.
 John Lorenzo Hubbell purchased the trading post in 1878, and the Hubbell family continued to operate it until it was sold to the National Park Service in 1965.
 Today, the post store still operates and there will be time to peruse the merchandise after the tour of the site.